-Yesterday morning Steve Wynn, a Las Vegas casino and hotel mogul, from his billion-dollar company amid sexual harassment that stretch back for decades.
-His case is a part of the #MeToo movement that began in the past year and has ousted many alleged sexual harassment and sexual abusers from workplaces, including , , ., and others.
+Yesterday morning Steve Wynn, a Las Vegas casino and hotel mongol, from his billion dollar company amid sexual harassment that stretch back for decades.
+His case is a part of a #metoo movement that began in the past year that has outed many alleged sexual harassment and sexual abusers from workplaces, including , , ., and others.

 “Hazing.
 That’s what’s going on here,” Kent said.
 “Is it right?
 Absolutely not.
 Does it happen?
 All the time.”

-Kent suggested speaking to Human Resources departments about situations like this one.
+Kent suggested speaking to the Human Resources department about situations like this one.
 HR can help prepare the person to have a conversation with the boss about their behavior.
 Jefferis pointed out that once HR gets involved, the situation can escalate, so consider having a conversation with the person first.

 “Be aware that things can get escalated when HR is involved,” Jefferis said.
 “Have a conversation with the offender, but also don’t waste time with a conversation if the offense is serious.”

 With the other hypothetical situations, a topic mentioned was “quid pro quo,” or when a colleague asks a person to do something to get ahead, sometimes inappropriately.
 If a colleague asks you to do something inappropriate in exchange for getting ahead professionally, that’s a serious problem and should be taken to HR.